SalOrak/whaler.nvim/README.md

     file_explorer = "netrw", -- Automagically creates a configuration for the file explorer of your choice.
                              -- Options are "netrw"(default), "nvimtree", "neotree", "oil", "telescope_file_browser".
-    file_explorer_config = { -- (OPTIONAL) Map to configure what command is triggered by which plugin. hidden = false, -- Show hidden directories or not (default false) -- For basic configuration this is done automatically setting up the file_explorer config. plugin_name = "netrw", -- Plugin.
+    file_explorer_config = { -- (OPTIONAL) Map to configure what command is triggered by which plugin. hidden = false, -- Show hidden directories or not (default false). links  = false,  -- Append linked directories or not (default false).
+                             -- For basic configuration this is done automatically setting up the file_explorer config. plugin_name = "netrw", -- Plugin.
 Should be installed. command = "Explorer", -- The plugin command to open.